 It works by applying gentle electrical impulses to your throat muscles.
 This helps send extra stimulation to the brain to encourage neuroplasticity.

-Using electrical simulation alongside rehab exercises can help boost your results.
+Using electrical stimulation alongside rehab exercises can help boost your results.
 Work closely with your therapists to discuss whether or not you’re a good candidate for electrical stimulation.

 Tip: To get an electrical stimulation device for your throat, you often need a healthcare professional to order it for you.

 Step 5: Eat Safely by Using Compensation Techniques

 Here are some tips to improve your safety with dysphagia: